hpcfung/CodingProjects/2023/LanguageParsing/README.md

 Build Your Own Programming Language: A programmer's guide to designing compilers, interpreters, and DSLs for solving modern computing problems

 parsing in romaji, hiragana, or with Kanji?

+either way, any of these input formats, should transform into the one used for processing

+(how does it affect syntax highlighting tho)